Leaflet (botany)

 A leaflet (occasionally called foliole) in botany is a leaf-like part of a compound leaf.
 Though it resembles an entire leaf, a leaflet is not borne on a main plant stem or branch, as a leaf is, but rather on a petiole or a branch of the leaf.

 Compound leaves are common in many plant families and they differ widely in morphology.
 The two main classes of compound leaf morphology are palmate and pinnate.

-For example, a hemp plant has palmate compound leaves, whereas some species of Acacia have pinnate leaves.
+For example, a hemp plant has palmate compound leaves, as does the Lupinus sericeus which typically has 6-9 silky leaflets, whereas some species of Acacia have pinnate leaves.

-The ultimate free division (or leaflet) of a compound leaf, or a pinnate subdivision of a multipinnate leaf is called a pinnule or pinnula.
+The ultimate division (or leaflet) of a compound leaf, or a pinnate subdivision of a multipinnate leaf is called a pinnule or pinnula.